“You are a pain in the neck

 In the latter piece, psychoanalyst Marcus Coelen shares:

 One last book that deserves a quick comment is The Ethical Slut.
 I see this book on many shelves in my hometown of San Francisco, where open relationships are reasonably common, particularly in the gay community.
-It’s well-intended, and its advice is good as far as it goes… but personally I am not a big fan of this book.
+The book is well-intended, and its advice is good as far as it goes… but personally I am not a big fan of it.
 I think the danger of any kind of etiquette manual is that it can easily become a controlling list of “shoulds,” not a guide for intimacy, connection, or self-awareness.
 Self-awareness is freedom, polyamory is not.
 (And likewise: Celibacy is not.
 Marriage is not.
 Divorce is not.
 Promiscuity is not.)